 According to data from the National Law Enforcement Memorial Fund, there are more than 900,000 people working as police officers in the United States.
-Even at nearly 1 million officers, police departments across the country report trouble filling the ranks and keeping officers on the job.
+Even at nearly 1 million officers, police departments across the country report recruitment issues and keeping officers on the job.
 Why?
 Because the fact of the matter is, the job isn't for everyone.

 Plenty of people apply to be cops, but only a very small percentage can actually get hired.
 Even fewer can stay on the job.
-It's hard, you see terrible things, you see people at their absolute worst, and your chosen profession is - at least from a surface view - increasingly derided by people for a myriad of reasons across all walks of life.
+It's hard: you see terrible things, you see people at their absolute worst, and your chosen profession is -- at least from a surface view -- increasingly derided by people for myriad reasons across all walks of life.
 Sounds like a load of fun, doesn't it?

 Are You Ever Really Prepared?

 Years ago, when I first applied to become a police officer, I had all kinds of grand visions of what I thought the job would be like.
 While I never once thought it would be easy, the first day at the police academy very quickly proved to me that I had no idea what I was in for.